GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

   - extensions-news
 ---

 A year ago, in May 2022, we added the side panel to Chrome.
 This is a new companion surface that allows users to use tools alongside the content they are browsing.
-Today, we’re excited to announce that your extension can start showing content in the side panel, beginning in Chrome 114.
+Today, we're excited to announce that your extension can start showing content in the side panel, beginning in Chrome 114.

 <figure>
   {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/OU9486fAP8Dqgrs83L39.png", alt="A dictionary extension that shows the definition of a selected word", width="800", height="537", class="screenshot" %}